-The Cosmetics Regulation (EC) 1223/2009 lists the requirements for the safety of a cosmetic product and includes a clear obligation for manufacturers to compile the Product Information File (PIF) prior to placing a cosmetic product on the European market.
+The Cosmetics Regulation (EC) 1223/2009 lists the requirements for the safety of a cosmetic product and includes an explicit obligation for manufacturers to compile a Product Information File (PIF) prior to placing a cosmetic product on the European market.

-The Cosmetic Product Safety Report (CPSR), identified in Annex I of the EC 1223/2009, is one of the essential elements when building the PIF of a cosmetic product.
+The Cosmetic Product Safety Report (CPSR), identified in Annex I of the EU Cosmetics Regulation, is an essential element of the PIF.
 The CPSR always includes two parts:

 – Part A: Safety Information